Creative nonfiction: Characteristics and definition

 Creative nonfiction may be structured like traditional fiction narratives, as is true of Fenton Johnson's story of love and loss, Geography of the Heart, and Virginia Holman's Rescuing Patty Hearst.
 When book-length works of creative nonfiction follow a story-like arc, they are sometimes called narrative nonfiction.
 Other books, such as Daniel Levitin's This Is Your Brain on Music and The World in Six Songs, use elements of narrative momentum, rhythm, and poetry to convey a literary quality.
 Creative nonfiction often escapes traditional boundaries of narrative altogether, as happens in the bittersweet banter of Natalia Ginzburg's essay, "He and I", in John McPhee's hypnotic tour of Atlantic City, In Search of Marvin Gardens, and in Ander Monson's playful, experimental essays in Neck-Deep and Other Predicaments.

 Creative nonfiction writers have embraced new ways of forming their texts—including online technologies—because the genre leads itself to grand experimentation.
 Dozens of new journals have sprung up—both in print and online—that feature creative nonfiction prominently in their offerings.
+Though the rise of AI, creative writers face massive problems according to an article from Duke Trinity College of Arts and Sciences, "When we offload the generation of ideas, images, and language to an LLM, we are, to quote Duke professor Thoman Pfau, ‘actively ceding agency’ to a machine–and thus depriving ourselves of the inherent goods that come from exercising our own creativity.”.